oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/buffered_host_streaming/README.md

 | Hardware           | FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX)
 | Software           | Intel® oneAPI DPC++/C++ Compiler

+> Note: Even though the Intel DPC++/C++ OneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software required for the simulation flow and FPGA compiles.
+>
+> For using the simulator flow, one of the following simulators must be installed and accessible through your PATH:
+> Questa*-Intel® FPGA Edition
+> Questa*-Intel® FPGA Starter Edition
+> ModelSim® SE
+>
+> For using the hardware compile flow, Intel Quartus Prime Pro Edition must be installed and accessible through your PATH.

 >**Note**: Intel® FPGA PAC hardware is only compatible with Ubuntu 18.04*.

 >**Note**: SYCL* USM host allocations (and the code in this sample) are only supported for the **FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX)** with USM support (for example, intel_s10sx_pac:pac_s10_usm).